yellowdog/python-examples/README.md

 Note that variable substitutions **can** be used in the raw JSON file, just as in the other Work Requirement JSON examples, but there is no property inheritance, including from the `[workRequirement]` section of the TOML configuration or from Work Requirement properties supplied on the command line.

-Note that there is no automatic file upload when using this option, so any files required at the start of the task (specified using `VERIFY_AT_START`) must be present before the Tasks are uploaded, or the Tasks will fail immediately.
-The `yd-upload` command can be used to upload these files, and `yd-submit` will pause to allow this to happen.
+There is also no automatic file upload when using this option, so any files required at the start of the task (specified using `VERIFY_AT_START` in the `inputs` property) must be present before the Tasks are uploaded, or the Tasks will fail immediately.
+The `yd-upload` command can be used to upload these files, and `yd-submit` will pause for user confirmation to allow this upload to happen.

 ## File Storage Locations and File Usage